Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Discussion and Future Works

 \section{Discussion and Future Works}

+The key contribution of this work demonstrates that traditional fairness metrics alone cannot fully characterize bias in FER models.
+By integrating dataset-level measures, multi-level co-occurrence analyses, and model fairness metrics, our study reveals how dataset imbalance and conditional dependencies align with and potentially propagate into architectural bias in CNNs, Transformers, and LVLMs.
+To the best of our knowledge, this joint dataset–model analysis has not been previously explored in FER and offers a methodological foundation for future fairness research in affective computing.
+In addition, our results highlight that fairness outcomes depend on the underlying metric and its multi-class adaptation.
+Binary fairness metrics provide complementary insights into model behavior when applied using a one-vs-rest formulation.

-Our analysis highlights that both the datasets and models used for facial expression recognition (FER) exhibit significant biases that could impact the fairness and generalizability of FER systems.
-Across the four in-the-wild datasets—AffectNet, Fer2013, RAF-DB, and ExpW—demographic imbalances are apparent.
-Race consistently emerges as the most biased attribute, while Age and Gender exhibit moderate but persistent disparities.
-Similarly, expression distributions are skewed, with Neutral and Happy overrepresented and Fear and Disgust underrepresented.
+Our analysis highlights that both the datasets and models used for facial expression recognition exhibit significant biases that could impact the fairness and generalizability of FER systems.
+Across the four in-the-wild datasets of AffectNet, Fer2013, RAF-DB, and ExpW, demographic imbalances are apparent.
+Race consistently emerges as the most biased attribute, while age and gender exhibit moderate but persistent disparities.
+Similarly, expression distributions are skewed, with Neutral and Happy over-represented and Fear and Disgust underrepresented.
 These imbalances suggest that models trained on these datasets may inherit and even amplify existing biases.

 The model evaluation further emphasizes the distinction between accuracy and fairness.
 While specialized FER models such as POSTER and CEPrompt achieve high overall accuracy, they do not effectively mitigate bias, particularly for underrepresented expressions and demographic groups.
-GPT-4o-mini and ViT, despite strong performance in some tasks, were identified as the most biased models, whereas residual-based architectures like ResNet and XceptionNet demonstrated relatively lower bias.
+Despite strong performance, ViT was identified as the most biased model, whereas residual-based architectures like ResNet and XceptionNet demonstrated relatively lower bias.
 Interestingly, some models partially compensated for imbalances in the data, reducing the impact of skewed distributions, but no model completely addressed the fairness challenges inherent to FER tasks.